 Hi ya’ll!
 As our daughters get older it can be a struggle to keep that mother-daughter bond strong.
 Their personalities and interests change.
 They also become moody and sassy.
-And spending time with them can leave you wanting to pull your hair out!
+And spending time with your daughter can leave you wanting to pull your hair out!

 As a toddler your baby girl looked up to you, wanted to be like you.
 She copied your every move, wore your shoes, and snuggled in close.
 But now she thinks she knows more, has better fashion sense, and wants to be left alone.
 So how can you get back to that bond you shared when she was a toddler?
 Below are 6 secrets to improve your mother-daughter bond.
 Your relationship may not drastically change overnight, but I promise with time and devotion you will strengthen that bond you share!